MichaelCurrin/javascript-bundling-quickstarts/quickstarts/typescript-react-webpack/README.md

 # TypeScript with React & Webpack quickstart

-Based on [React & Webpack](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html) example in the TypeScript docs.
+Based on the [React & Webpack](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html) example in the [TypeScript docs](https://www.typescriptlang.org/docs/).

-See [React tutorial](https://reactjs.org/tutorial/tutorial.html) if you are new to React.
+If you are new to React, see the [React tutorial](https://reactjs.org/tutorial/tutorial.html) .

 ## Packages used

-- `webpack` and `webpack-cli`
+- `typescript`
-- `react` and `react-dom`, plus their type definitions
 - `ts-loader`
     - Helps Webpack compile your TypeScript code using the `tsconfig.json` config
     - There are other TS loaders out there too.
+- `react` and `react-dom`, plus their type definitions
+- `webpack` and `webpack-cli`
 - `source-map-loader`
-    - Uses any sourcemap outputs from TypeScript to inform webpack when generating _its own_ sourcemaps.
+    - Uses any `sourcemap` outputs from TypeScript to inform webpack when generating _its own_ `sourcemaps`.
 This will allow you to debug your final output file as if you were debugging your original TypeScript source code.

 ## Configuration

 See [tsconfig.json](tsconfig.json) - this determines input files and rules.

-Read more in the [docs](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
+Read more in the TS [docs](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 ## Install